 Yes, a single bill will continue to come from your utility.

-If you are currently receiving your energy supply from the utility, you do not need to do anything.
+If you are currently receiving your energy supply from your utility, you do not need to do anything.
 You will automatically be enrolled in the program if your municipality plans and initiates a CCA program.

 Your energy bill has two cost components – delivery and supply.
 The aggregation program only changes the supply component of your bill.
 The delivery portion of your bill is regulated and will not be affected.

 Initial enrollment usually takes place 60 days after a municipality selects an ESCO and signs an energy agreement.
+Remember, once service actually begins under the program, you won’t see any changes on your utility bill until the following month for the previous month’s service.

 Yes, you can continue to participate in your utility’s budget billing/equal payment plan.
 No action is required to remain in the budget billing/equal payment plan.